MHuyennn/DS312-medblip_large/README.md

+# Med CSRA for ImageClef Medical 2025 at Concept Detection task

 ## Introduction

-In the ImageCLEFmedical 2025 Caption competition, our team built a MedCSRA model and achieved significant results.
+In the ImageCLEFmedical 2025 Concept Detection competition, our team built a MedCSRA model and achieved significant results.
 Below are the methods we used for training, predicting, and evaluating our model.

 ## Training